hannespirhofer/hannespirhofer/README.md

 ### Hi there 👋

-My name is **Hannes**, based in South Tyrol and I'm a front-end developer.
+My name is **Hannes** and I'm a front-end developer.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on Simple CRM
 - 🌱 I’m currently learning Angular
-- ⚡ Fun fact: A horse normally has more than one horsepower.
+- ⚡ I’m going to learn Python